redtexts/texts/bordiga_1958_revolutionary_program_property.md

-today usurp the name of Marxist who has come to maintain that, first the sharecropper, and then the tenant farmer and finally the day laborer of the countryside, must become landowners, as the present-day "communists" of Italy and Europe do^[See "Trayectoria y catástrofe de la forma capitalista en la clásica y monolítica construcción teorica del marxismo", which is the report of the General Meeting of the Party in Piombino (September 1957), in Amadeo Bordiga, _Economia marxista e economia controrivoluzionaria_, Ed.
-Iskra, Milan, 1976.
-See also Marx's "Wage Labour and Capital".]?
-For us, this essential part of Marxism, just as it was between 1868 (actually, even before that) and 1894, remains completely valid today.
+today usurp the name of Marxist who has come to maintain that, first the sharecropper, and then the tenant farmer and finally the day laborer of the countryside, must become landowners, as the present-day "communists" of Italy and Europe do?[^fn-4] For us, this essential part of Marxism, just as it was between 1868 (actually, even before that) and 1894, remains completely valid today.